All Episodes

 And the first thing that you come away with is do not go anywhere near real ideas.

-Don't debate them, don't talk about them seriously.
+Don't talk about them seriously.

-package everything in a hyper moral sense.
+All they're to do here is package everything in a hyper-moral sense.

-And it is said in this piece that it works best with women and 18 to 26 year old young people.
+And it is said in this piece that it works best with women and 18 to 26-year-old young people.

-Now, this particular story happens to be about guns and, The Democrats are still trying to win the gun issue, which means taking yours away from you.
+The Democrats are still trying to win the gun issue, which means taking yours away from you.

-Democrats winning the gun issue means getting rid of the second amendment, getting rid of the right to bear arms.
+Democrats winning the gun issue means getting rid of the Second Amendment, getting rid of the right to bear arms.

 This little manual here is a how-to manual in persuading people to agree that everybody else needs to get rid of their guns.

-And they make the point, they don't say it this way, but it's obviously very clear, don't even go near the right versus wrong of the Constitution.
+And they make the point, they don't say it this way, but it's obviously very clear.

 Don't go near any statistics about gun usage, about defensive, don't even go near there.